drorsoft/ai-agents-practices/work-proccess/01-idea-honing.md

 # idea honing honing  (starting a new project)

- if you are starting a new project  you can use conversational LLMs like ChatGPT 4o/o3 to hone your idea.
+If you are starting a new project, you can use conversational LLMs like ChatGPT 4o/o3 to hone your idea.
 The AI will ask one question at a time to develop a thorough spec.
 Save the output as `spec.md` in the `docs` folder in this repository.

-use this prompt to get started:
+Use this prompt to get started:
 ```
 Ask me one question at a time
 so we can develop a thorough, step-by-step spec for this idea.